-Course Code: IPWH
+Course Code: IPWM

 Historical inquiry often focuses on the study of change and continuity over time and geography.
 Historical themes help students discern patterns in human society, and advance skills in periodization, comparison, and critical analysis.
 Throughout the year, students will participate in activities that draw upon primary and secondary sources, and further elucidate themes that span the course.
 To help remember these themes, we will use the acronym SPICE:

 All enrolled students will have access to the class e-book, which includes plentiful primary and secondary sources in addition to core course text.

 In addition, students should purchase the following physical book:

 MacGregor, Neil.
 A History of the World in 100 Objects.
 Penguin Publishing Group, 2013.
 ISBN-13: 978-0143124153

 This course is divided into seven thematic units, with some chronological overlap:

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.

 Zoom online virtual classroom

 This course uses an online virtual classroom for discussions with the instructor.
 The classroom works on standard computers with the Zoom desktop client and also tablets or handhelds that support the Zoom Mobile app.
 Students who are unable to attend live sessions will need a computer with the Zoom desktop client installed to watch recorded meetings.
 The Zoom desktop client and Zoom Mobile App are both available for free download.